-Me : <scratching my head and pausing for about three seconds> John, that’s in three months.
-What if I told you that with the size of your site, your situation and your goals, you’re looking at about a four to eight month project?
+Acumium : John, that’s in three months.
+What if we told you that with the size of your site, your situation and your goals, you’re looking at about a four to eight-month project?

 John: Oh.
 It will really take that long?

-Me: <smiling> Yes, that is correct.
-On the other company, does that time frame seem reasonable to you knowing everything that you just told me about all the new features, design requirements, the new content and your availability?
+Acumium: Yes, that is correct.
+Does that time frame seem reasonable to you knowing everything that you just told me about all the new features, design requirements, the new content and your availability?

 John: Not really.
-So why does it take so long then?
+So why does it take so long?

-Me: Well, there are many phases to a website redesign project.
+Acumium: Well, there are many phases to a website redesign project.
 Our process includes discovery, planning, user experience design and testing, development (both in terms of website content and programming), fit and finishing, content review, SEO considerations, and a lot more, but you get the idea.
-Did that company talk with you about their process?
+Did the other company you spoke with talk to you about their process?